cosmos72/hyperluminal-mem-js/README.md

    see `mread-object` and `mwrite-object` for details.

-- `msize_object(object, index)` is a function that examines an object and tells how many words of raw memory are needed to serialize it.
+- `msize_object(object, index)` is a function that examines an object and tells how many words of memory are needed to serialize it.

    Not yet implemented...